knpuniversity/symfony4/sfcasts/mailer/pdf-styles.md

 Move back over and...
 I'll refresh Mailtrap... great!
 2 new emails.
 Check the attachment on the first one.
 It looks great!
-I mean, hopefully you're better at styling than I am... and can make this look *even* better, with a hot-pink background and unicorn Emojis.
+I mean, hopefully you're better at styling than I am... and can make this look *even* better, maybe with a hot-pink background and unicorn Emojis?
+I'm still working on my vision.
 The point is: the CSS *is* being loaded.

 Let's check the other email to be sure.
 What?
 This one looks terrible!
-The first PDF is good... and the second one... which was generated the *excat* same way has no styling!?
+The first PDF is good... and the second one... which was generated the *exact* same way... has no styling!?
 What madness is this!

 HERE!